jdaigle/Horton/README.md

 Instead of comparing two database schemas and generating a diff script, we explicitly design the change scripts first.
 This ensures that changes are applied in a predictable and correct way.

-It also allows us to migrate data which is often a critical requirement, and helps achieve multi-step database schema refactorings such as renaming or combining/splitting columns.
+It also supports migrating data which is often a critical requirement, and helps achieve multi-step database schema refactorings such as renaming or combining/splitting columns.

 Where can I get it?